-We note the EU's conservative liquidity management and budgetary practices, including its recently launched diversified funding strategy to meet short-term liquidity needs in the context of NGEU disbursements.
+We note the EU's conservative liquidity management and budgetary practices, including its diversified funding strategy set up to meet short-term liquidity needs in the context of NGEU disbursements.
+In 2023, this funding strategy was extended to the financing of other programmes, resulting in a unified funding approach.

 High cash balances and NGEUspecific liquidity account Looking at liquid assets, we note the cyclical nature of the EU's high cash balances.
-During 2022, the cash balance averaged EUR 28.9bn until June, with a low of EUR 18.5bn in March.
-As of June 2022, the cash balance rebounded to EUR 35.9bn, above the previous years' levels given some delays in programme disbursements.
-Over the past seven years, the cash balance never dropped below EUR 10bn; the lowest balance was EUR 7.4bn in July 2012.
+During 2023, the cash balance averaged EUR 25.3bn until June, with a low of EUR 19.1bn in March.
+As of June 2023, the cash balance rebounded to EUR 27.5bn, lower than the previous year's level but still elevated compared with pre-pandemic years given expected programme disbursements.
+Over the past eight years, the cash balance never dropped below EUR 10bn; the lowest balance was EUR 7.4bn in July 2012.
 We also include the funds held in the NGEU off-budget account, which is maintained to meet upcoming NGEU disbursements and repayments.
-At end-2021, this account held liquid assets of EUR 18bn.
+At end-2021, this account held liquid assets of EUR 20bn.